For Consumers

 How is the allowed billed amount determined?

-Until July 1, 2023 or a later date set by the commissioner, the amount a provider or facility is paid under the Balance Billing Protection Act must be a commercially reasonable amount and based on payments for the same or similar services in a similar geographic area.
+The amount a provider or facility is paid under the Balance Billing Protection Act must be a commercially reasonable amount and based on payments for the same or similar services in a similar geographic area.

 If the health plan and provider or facility cannot agree on an amount to be paid for the service after 30 days, either party can go to arbitration.
 Each party pays their own attorney fees and they split the cost of arbitration.
 The arbitrator will choose one party's best offer.